 - Top Level Management, etc.

-This type of analysis is done by outsiders, generally Investors, Financial Institutions, Statutory bodies, etc. They check the company’s performance for different purposes.
+The parties outside the business conduct external analysis.
+Such parties check the company’s performance for different purposes.
 They use data published by the company through financial statements in different years.

 Parties Involved in Financial Statement Analysis

 The diagram below depicts various parties involved in carrying out financial statement analysis.

 - The choice of tools should be appropriate at the time of selection.
 Use ratios for better interpretations.

 - Always refer to the notes provided at the end of the statements.
 These notes contain information and calculation showing the truthfulness of the published facts.

 - Comparison of ratios must depend on the average of the industry benchmarks.
 Also, the benchmarks of the industry leaders or their own historical ratios.

 - Financial Statement Analysis is a complex process.
 As it requires expertise, logic and a correct approach to perform the analysis.
 It does not have any mechanical substitute.

 - Try to choose those ratios which can provide you with the most information for the analysis.